 Accommodation and meals

-Single accommodation is available in your first year and may also be available in subsequent years, subject to ballot.
+Accommodation is available to first year students who are new to Oxford University and may also be available in subsequent years, via a ballot run by the MCR.

 The college does offer couples and family accommodation; however, availability is limited, so early applications are recommended.
 Most of these flats are nearby to the college, around fifteen minutes' walk.